 It’s the crunch time in the event now as teams get closer to earning their share of the $1,200,000 prize money on offer and the bookmakers already have a clear idea of who are likely to win the competition.

 With Bet365 esports betting, you can back Fnatic to win the event overall at 7/4, with Natus Vincere 9/4.
-They are the two hot favourites in terms of esports betting odds with Ninjas in Pyjamas and Virtus pro both 11/2 shots and Astralis 8/1.
+They are the two hot favorites in terms of esports betting odds with Ninjas in Pyjamas and Virtus pro both 11/2 shots and Astralis 8/1.
 The outsiders are mousesports (20/1), Team EnVyUs (22/1) and rank outsiders are Cloud9 who are 100/1 to win the event.

-The competition will conclude next weekend with the semi finals and finals played to decide which team walks away as the first ELEAGUE champion and get in one some exciting CSGO gambling to boot.
+The competition will conclude next weekend with the semi-finals and finals played to decide which team walks away as the first ELEAGUE champion and get in one some exciting CSGO gambling to boot.

 SL i-League StarSeries Season 2 offers DOTA 2 teams $300,000